Forge Domain 5e Guide

-This guide is meant as a deep dive into the Cleric Subclass, the Forge Domain.
-You can find a full overview of the Cleric class here: DnD 5e Cleric.
+This guide is meant as a deep dive into the Forge Domain Cleric subclass.
+For a full overview of the Cleric class, check out our cleric 5e Guide.

 For our full class guides, we use the following color rating scheme: